imagej/imagej.github.io/_pages/plugins/low-light-tracking-tool.md

 # Tips

--   If you want to be able to see the original image data and find your tracking results get in the way, you use the hot-key {% include key content='P' %} or {% include key content='Ctrl' %}+{% include key content='P' %} respectively to hide all overlays (all circles lines and cross-hairs drawn on top of the image).
+-   If you want to be able to see the original image data and find your tracking results get in the way, you use the hot-key {% include key key='P' %} or {% include key keys='Ctrl|P' %} respectively to hide all overlays (all circles lines and cross-hairs drawn on top of the image).
 -   If some of the windows appear to bright or to dark use **View-&gt;Adjust Brightness/Contrast** to correct them.
 -   You can use **File-&gt;Export images** to export a sequence of image with the tracking results drawn on top of them.
 You can use this to create a movie in order to demonstrate your tracking results.
 In your working directory a new folder named **movieMain** will be created and filled with images.
 -   If you have multichannel data, each channel needs its own session.
 You can select which sessions are visible by checking their boxes in the **Visible Sessions** list.
 You can use the current session drop down menu to switch between sessions.
--   You can zoom into the kymographs by moving the cursor over the kymograph window and holding down {% include key content='Shift' %}, while using the scroll wheel on the mouse.
+-   You can zoom into the kymographs by moving the cursor over the kymograph window and holding down {% include key key='Shift' %}, while using the scroll wheel on the mouse.
 -   You can use the **optimize** button.
 This will perform the tracking of the selected objects on the single frame you are looking at.
 You can use this for example with **Automatic σ** turned on to determine the size of the target's PSF on a single frame.

 # Hot-keys

 There are several hot-keys you can use.
 You can find the key to press in the menus of the control panel.
-When the focus is on the control panel you have to press {% include key content='Ctrl' %} to access hotkeys.
+When the focus is on the control panel you have to press {% include key key='Ctrl' %} to access hotkeys.
 When the focus is on one of the other windows this is not necessary.

 # File format